by Calculated Risk on 10/24/2018 12:35:00 PM

-New home sales for September were reported below the consensus forecast at 593,000 on a seasonally adjusted annual rate basis (SAAR).
-And the three previous months were all revised down significantly.
+New home sales for September were reported at 533,000 on a seasonally adjusted annual rate basis (SAAR).
+This was well below the consensus forecast, and the three previous months were revised down significantly.
+A very weak report.

-Earlier: New Home Sales at 593,000 Annual Rate in September.
+Earlier: New Home Sales decrease sharply to 553,000 Annual Rate in September.

 Click on graph for larger image.